yeoman/yeoman.io/app/_posts/blog/2014-03-04-performance-optimization.md

 * [gulp-zopfli](https://www.npmjs.org/package/gulp-zopfli)

 <div class="note"><strong>Note:</strong> When Google Fonts  switched to using Zopfli fonts were ~6% smaller on average, and in some cases up to 15% smaller.
-According to <a href="https://plus.google.com/+IlyaGrigorik/posts/1sxencNkbNS">Ilya Grigorik</a>, for the case of Open Sans it was more than 10% smaller, translating to faster rendering and loading times. </div>
+According to <a href="https://plus.google.com/+IlyaGrigorik/posts/1sxencNkbNS">Ilya Grigorik</a>, for the case of Open Sans it was more than 10% smaller, translating to faster rendering and loading times.
+Zopfli images can however take longer to decode than JPGs so measure the metrics that matter to you when deciding whether to use WebP.</div>

 ## Inline Critical path CSS